top of page

 Based on the studies included in this list, the collective scientific evidence shows:

-- captive reared monarchs fly less well than wild monarchs do - they fly slower and with less effort
+• captive reared monarchs fly less well on a flight mill than wild monarchs do - they fly slower and with less effort

 OK, so lastly, let me throw in a thought about all of this, because by now you are probably wondering why do all of these studies show (basically) the same thing - that captive reared monarchs are so much worse than the real thing?
 While others may have their own theory, mine is that captivity essentially bypasses natural selection.
 In the wild, only the strongest, biggest, smartest, etc, survive to reach adulthood, while most of the wimps, rejects, etc. would be killed or eaten long before that.
 This is the way mother nature has designed these creatures - there is a reason why females lay hundreds of eggs, and most of these are not intended to reach adulthood.
 Only the best and brightest live to pass on their genes.
 Meanwhile, in the captive scenario, all of the immature monarchs (or most anyway) live to reach adulthood, even the wimps and losers who were never supposed to make it.
 This is why just about every comparison we make between captive-reared and wild monarchs shows these differences - because we are comparing a whole bunch of wimps to a bunch of superstars.